Television pilot: Premise pilot

 A premise pilot introduces the characters and their world to the viewer; it is structured so that it can be run as the first episode of the series if substantial changes are not made between the pilot and greenlighting.
 In the event the changes being made are so substantial that they would cause confusion to viewers, the pilot (or portions of it) is often re-shot, recast, or rewritten to fit the rest of the series.

-The pilot for Gilligan's Island, for instance, showed the castaways when they had just become stranded on the island.
-However, three roles were recast before going to series, with the characters either modified or completely altered to the point where the pilot could no longer be used as a regular episode.
-As a result, CBS aired Gilligan's second produced episode, which opened with the same scene of the characters just stranded on the island (showing only those not re-cast), first; the story from the pilot from that point onward was largely reworked into a flashback episode which aired later (with several key scenes re-shot).
+The pilot for Gilligan's Island, for instance, showed the castaways when they had just become stranded on the island, but three roles were recast before going to series, with the characters either modified or completely altered to the point where the pilot could no longer be used as a regular episode.
+As a result, CBS aired Gilligan's second produced episode, which opened with the same scene of the characters just stranded on the island (showing only those not re-cast); the story from the pilot from that point onward was largely reworked into a flashback episode which aired later (with several key scenes re-shot).
 Even Gilligan's theme song, which was originally done as a calypso number, was rewritten and recomposed to be completely different.

 Another example is Star Trek, where footage from the unaired original pilot, "The Cage", was incorporated into the two-part episode, "The Menagerie", with the story justification that it depicts events that happened several years earlier.
 Conversely, the second pilot for Star Trek, "Where No Man Has Gone Before", aired as the third episode of the show's first season, even though it included some casting and costuming differences that set it apart from the preceding episodes.